ftm1337/docs/docs/Lockless/SWECH/SWECH.md

 - Pre-emptive effect of front-running the buyback could restore the peg on its own, without the need of an actual buyback.
 - Uses our Smart Router for MEV-proofing.
 - Price of SWECH gets restored to 1 ECH.
+- Excess SWECH sent to treasury as "De-peg Gains".

 ## For Validators
 Validators are the ultimate beneficiaries of this Product.
 They get bestowed with an almost-eternal delegation if they run their operations smoothly.